-You can check a them through with your luggage at the ticket counter.
+You can check them through with your luggage at the ticket counter.

-With new small collapsable strollers, some airlines allow you to take it on the plane with your.
+With new small collapsable strollers, some airlines allow you to take it on the plane with you.
 For example, this is United’s policy:

 “Strollers and folding wagons may be checked to your final destination free of charge, in addition to your normal baggage allowance.
 This also applies to customers who are traveling on a Basic Economy ticket.